pchemguy/GeomPrimitive/primitives/src/pet/SAVEPOINT.md

 #### Local Contrast Normalization

+This processing is important.
+It also worth considering subsequent application of Photoshop AUTO- contrast/tone/curves/color/brightness/contrast analogs implemented in Python directly or, where available, library-based solutions.
+Core features of established algos / features / implementations not readily available in Python can probably be readily implemented via AI-assisted coding.

 ##### OpenCV - CLAHE (Contrast Limited Adaptive Histogram Equalization)

 I have not carefully evaluated this feature, but it is a good candidate for integration in image enhancement pipeline (see [LCN](./Local Contrast Normalization) and [ref](https://chatgpt.com/c/6915c9bb-ec70-832a-94a1-560ec524b942)).

-Fiji ImageJ - Normalize Local Contrast
+##### Fiji ImageJ - Normalize Local Contrast

+Preprocessing presently used: Fiji ImageJ ([https://fiji.sc](https://fiji.sc/)) -> Plugins -> Integral Image Filters -> Normalize Local Contrast 40x40x5.00 / center / stretch.